Ekoda/Monolith/README.md

 The `src/backend/logging.ts` file encapsulates structured logging logic and interfaces.
 This modular design allows for integration with various logging libraries or services as needed.

+## Integrations

+Integrations with external services or APIs are organized in a modular and isolated manner, allowing for clearer code separation and easier management.
+Each integration is structured within its own directory under the src/backend/integrations directory.
+This way, the integrations are kept separate from other backend logic, promoting cleaner and more maintainable code.

 ## Deployment

 Deploy your Next.js app on the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) for a seamless experience.
 Refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Notes

+Monolith, has been primarily crafted for personal use, based on my familiarity and comfort with certain technologies, including but not limited to Next.js, Prisma, and SQLite.
+While it serves as a structured starting point for building a full-stack monolith application, the choice of technologies and the architecture reflect personal preferences and experiences.
+As such, while others may find Monolith useful, it is advisable to have a good understanding of the included technologies and frameworks before diving in.

 This documentation provides an overview and setup instructions for the Monolith Template.
 For a deeper understanding, feel free to explore the directory structure and the code.